microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 Let's now take a look at how the `FocusTracker` class uses the `Signaler` DataObject to achieve the second form of user presence within the application.

-The class defines the `focusSignalType` that will be sent and listened to the connected clients when there is a presence change.
-It also defines the `focusRequestType` that will be sent to request the focus status of all the connected clients:
+The class defines the `focusSignalType` that will be sent and listened to the connected clients when there is a presence change:

 ```typescript
 export interface IFocusTrackerEvents extends IEvent {